Cash-Economy/BMGF/sprint2workbook/functionaldemo1.md

 bigmac_cost = 3
 bigmac_number = jackpot_amount / bigmac_cost

 "You have %r money.days and have about the same chance of winning the jackpot as a grown-up ordering a big-mac when he goes to Micky Dees!
-Incidentally, you could buy %r Big Macs with that Jackpot, but don't!}" % (point_balance, bigmac_number)
+Incidentally, you could buy %r Big Macs with that Jackpot, but don't!" % (point_balance, bigmac_number)